 The original west Pasadena cafe from Christine Moore, partner Pam Perkins and head baker Cecilia Leung continue to keep food fun at Little Flower Candy Co., which has been in business since late 2007.
 Pretzel Dog ($7) is a salted, pretzel-coiled hot dog with good chew, open at either end, co-starring whole grain mustard. -JL

 Chef David LeFevre encourages diners to “Pass the Bread,” and while M.B.
-Post is best known for their addictive bacon cheddar buttermilk biscuits, don’t sleep on the Fleur de Sel Pretzel ($4), a shimmering lye-dipped beauty that comes with “David’s nuclear horseradish mustard” at dinner and appears with smoked salmon shmeer, cucumber and red onion at brunch. -TM
+Post is best known for their addictive bacon cheddar buttermilk biscuits, don’t sleep on the Everything Spiced Soft Pretzel ($8).
+This twisted, shimmering lye-poached beauty comes with “David’s nuclear horseradish mustard” at dinner and appears with smoked salmon shmeer, cucumber and red onion at brunch. -TM

 At Röckenwager, their pastries are seasonal, staff is helpful, and breakfast is ample.
 And, for any West-LA-er, Röckenwager is the go-to place for pretzels.
 Röckenwager also has their pastries and pretzels at Whole Foods.
 Röckenwager has twists, rolls, sweet pretzels, and savory pretzels.
 And, more than just having variations, each one is a spectacular pretzel specimen.
 If a sweeter pretzel is what you prefer, their Mar Vista location has a raisin pretzel on weekends. -TM